ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 suite, checking for every spot of possible failure (i.e. interactions with other components) and not trusting that someone else's code is always returning proper type and/or values.

-Testing the code can be done in four well defined staps:
+Testing the code, and so proper code developing cycle, can be done in four well defined steps:

 Step 1. **Preparation**